Loading...

 Save money

-Online tickets typically save you a few dollars over the gate price; even at lower-priced parks it adds up for a family.
+Buy tickets online at least 24 hours ahead — most parks at this price point discount 10–25% off the gate.
 Outdoor parks usually drop ticket prices after 3pm or 4pm; if you're a half-day family that schedule alone can save 30%.

 Getting there

-Silverwood Theme Park sits in Idaho.
+Silverwood Theme Park sits in Athol, Idaho.
 Arrive 10–15 minutes early.
 Cool mornings mean parking lots stay shaded longer here than in the South — pick the side facing into the sun later in the day.

 Who it's best for